 Based on this, it is not immediately obvious that the same mechanism from ATF4 should apply.
 Indeed, this is implicitly acknowledged in Figure S6 of [Moreno 2012], which shows the reading frames for all of the human PRNP uORFs, none of which overlap the canonical ORF.
 To me, this further raises the bar for the level of empirical evidence that would be required to demonstrate that an ATF4-like mechanism applies to PRNP, and I don’t think that’s a bar that’s been met yet, though I’d love to see more data on it.

 In any event, supposing for a moment that PrP translation is indeed regulated by this mechanism, how would you go about trying to find a compound to interfere with it and downregulate PrP?
 As far as I can tell from those reviews [Spriggs 2010, Jackson 2010] there are no special proteins involved in this mechanism, just changes in concentrations of essential translation initiation factors.
 So a drug target doesn’t obviously present itself here.
 The unbiased way to search for a compound to interfere with PrP’s translation initiation would be simply to screen for compounds that reduce the activity of the PRNP 5’UTR.
 Say, maybe by fusing that UTR to luciferase and screening for compounds that reduce luciferase activity.
 That’s exactly what Jack Rogers and the folks at Broad’s Center for the Development of Therapeutics did years ago.
 They screened the entire MLPCN compound library at the time, 335,011 compounds, and deposited the data in PubChem as BioAssay 488864, without ever publishing the results.
-This might suggest that there weren’t any good results, but I’ve been meaning for a while now to go back and take a serious look at that dataset to see.
-I’ll renew my efforts on that front and keep you posted on what I find.
+For a deep dive on whether there might be anything promising in there, see my blog post on PrP knockdown screens.

 co- and post-translational events